afs/rdf-delta/docs/delta.md

 managing namespace prefixes and provide a header for the patch for necessary metadata.

-### Brief Example
+### Example

-This example ensures ceratin prefixes are in the dataset and adds some basic triples for a new subclass of `<http://example/SUPER_CLASS>`.
+This example ensures certain prefixes are in the dataset and adds some basic triples for a new subclass of `<http://example/SUPER_CLASS>`.

 ```